How to Renovate a House

 When selling is the goal, home improvements are aimed at maximizing the return on investment.
 There’s no need to install a state-of-the-art kitchen when many homebuyers want to customize it to their needs; restained cabinets and a new countertop may be enough to freshen up the space for sale.

 Improve efficiency.
 Many homeowners are looking to do their part to reduce energy waste and their utility bills by making energy-efficient upgrades.
 These may include adding solar panels to the roof, insulation inside the walls or a smart thermostat.

 Some rooms are more likely to see changes every few years, while other areas of your house, like your roof, may not need to be replaced for 30 years.

-If you’re looking for inspiration or are curious to know whether your plans for renovating a linen closet are considered out of the box, here’s a breakdown of some of the most popular home improvement projects:
+If you’re looking for inspiration or are curious to know whether your plans for renovating are considered out of the box, here’s a breakdown of some of the most popular home improvement projects.

 Popular maintenance-related projects include:

 Updates to rooms.
 It's no surprise that kitchens and bathrooms are the most popular remodeling projects.
 The Houzz study reports 27% of surveyed homeowners renovated or added to their kitchen in 2019, while 25% renovated a secondary bathroom and 22% renovated a master bathroom.

 Homeowners aren’t just looking for a fresh, customized look in the common areas of the house – they're focusing on the more personal areas as well.
 On average, homeowners renovate three rooms at a time, says Marine Sargsyan, senior economist for Houzz.